 How much data each app uses per hour

 Per hour of use, Netflix or YouTube in high quality can reach 1-3 GB, while Spotify is around 150 MB, Google Maps about 5 MB, and WhatsApp text messages barely a few kilobytes.
-The difference between the most and least data-hungry app exceeds 500 times, so your consumption depends primarily on what you do, not how much time you're connected.
+The difference between the most and least data-hungry app exceeds 500 times, so your consumption depends mainly on what you do, not how much time you are connected.

 That's the game-changing idea when you travel.
-Many people believe that "browsing on mobile" always consumes the same amount, but a short period of reels can burn through what thirty minutes of maps use in an entire day of travel.
-Before buying your eSIM, it's a good idea to look at the breakdown by app families to get an accurate idea.
-If you've been guessing, this other review on how much data I need for a trip will give you the general framework.
+Many people believe that "browsing on mobile" always consumes the same amount, but a bit of reels can use up what thirty minutes of maps consume in a whole day of travel.
+Before buying your eSIM, it's a good idea to look at the breakdown by app categories to get an accurate idea.
+If you're not yet clear on what an eSIM is or why it avoids roaming, start with what an eSIM is before calculating your consumption.

 | Application | Consumption per hour (approx.) | Profile |